-Next stop should have been Balbriggan.
+The next stop should have been Balbriggan.
 I did stop here.
 But not in the city center, instead, I went to Ardgillan Castle.
-A hidden gem is overlooking the Irish Sea according to there website.
+A hidden gem is overlooking the Irish Sea according to their website.
 And there are right.
 I looked it up in my travel guide but no word about Balbriggan or the castle.
 And it so such a lovely and beautiful area.
-A big park, a playground, a rose garden and the castle itself is well preserved.
-Castle tours are available for 6.50€ per adult which is not too expensive from my point of view, and afterward, you can have some tea, a hot chocolate and more in their tea room.
+A big park, a playground, a rose garden and the castle itself are well preserved.
+Castle tours are available for 6.50€ per adult which is not too expensive from my point of view, and afterward, you can have some tea, a hot chocolate, and more in their tea room.
 I would have loved to take the haunted castle tour, which is currently available as a Halloween special.

 However, the high crosses and also the round tower is impressive.
 I am always wondering how skilled and smart people in the past were.
 Especially, without all the modern machines or devices.

 For the second day of my getaway in Ireland, I just wanted to explore the area between Dungloe and Donegal, which is completely enough for a weekend getaway in Ireland.
 And even in this area are so many different places to visit in only this one short getaway in Ireland.